Skip to main content

 AKS Automatic simplifies monitoring your cluster using Container Insights which offers a detailed monitoring solution for your containerized applications running on AKS.
 It gathers and analyzes logs, metrics, and events from your cluster and applications, providing valuable insights into their performance and health.

 To access this feature, navigate back to your AKS cluster in the Azure portal.
-Under the Monitoring section in the left-hand menu, click on Insights to view a high-level summary of your cluster's performance.
+You should see the Monitoring section in the left-hand menu.
+Click it to view a high-level summary of your cluster's performance.

 Cluster metrics